 - 2.1.1 A company that wishes its shares to be listed on Nordic SME may submit a request to the Exchange to initiate a listing process.
 Thereafter, the Company and the Exchange reach an agreement to initiate the listing process.
-Somewhat simplified, the listing process comprises of the following elements: - review of whether conditions are in place for a listing; - honesty and integrity assessment; - > preparation of information memorandum or prospectus; - > training regarding the Exchange's rules; - > conditional listing decision; - > written application from the Company; and - > signing the Undertaking to comply with the Exchange's "Rules for companies whose shares are listed on Nordic SME". - 2.1.2 A detailed description of the Exchange's listing process as applicable from time to time is set forth in the document entitled "Guidance for listing on Nordic SME" (Sw.
-"Vägledning för notering på Nordic SME"), which is available on the Exchange's website from time to time. - 2.1.3 The listing process and all information which the Exchange obtains from the Company are treated confidentially. - 2.1.4 Based on a completed listing process, the Exchange decides whether the Shares are to be listed on Nordic SME.
-The Exchange's listing committee is the body which makes decisions on listing. - 2.1.5 The members of the listing committee comprise the Exchange's CEO, Deputy CEO, Head of Legal, Head of Listing, and Head of Market Surveillance.
+Somewhat simplified, the listing process comprises of the following elements: - Start-up meeting with the listing department, - review of whether conditions are in place for a listing; - the request for the formal review process to be initiated, a listing application - legal review - honesty and integrity assessment; - preparation of information memorandum or prospectus; - training regarding the Exchange's rules; - listing decision; - written application from the Company; and - signing the Undertaking to comply with the Exchange's "Rules for companies whose shares are listed on Nordic SME". - 2.1.2 A detailed description of the Exchange's listing process applicable from time to time is available on the Exchange's website. - 2.1.3 Based on a completed listing process, the Exchange decides whether the Shares are to be listed on Nordic SME.